 “It’s not about putting a ball in the basket or a ball in a hole; it’s about becoming a better person,” she says.

-Approximately three years ago, the National Association of Intercollegiate Athletics chose Ursuline College as a Program Center for Champions of Character.
+Over three years ago, the National Association of Intercollegiate Athletics chose Ursuline College as a Program Center for Champions of Character.
 The association currently bestows this distinction on only 28 colleges nationwide.
 And Rainbow Babies and Children’s Hospital locally supports the initiative.

 The honor requires that Cindy McKnight and her college athletes touch the lives of 2,500 students, coaches, and parents each year.
 Cindy accomplishes this lofty goal by speaking at the Catholic Youth Organization and area schools on a regular basis.